xtext/maven-xtext-example/README.md

 An Xtext Language Built with Maven
 ==================================

-**!!!
-This is based on the latest SNAPSHOTS of the upcoming Xtext 2.5 release.
-To be released on December 11 !!!**

 A small example to show how to configure a Maven build for an Xtext language.
 It includes:

 Language Example (my.mavenized.herolanguage)